whisthq/whist/host-setup/README.md

 - Create a new keypair and save the `.pem` file as it is required to SSH into the instance, unless you use AWS Session Manager (AWS' version of SSH, accessible from the AWS console).
 Then, launch the instance.

-- Set the keypair permissions to owner-readonly by running `chmod 400 your-keypair.pem`.
+- Set the keypair permissions to owner-readonly by running `chmod 400 your-keypair.pem` and connect to your `ssh -i "your-keypair.pem" ubuntu@ec2-[your-instance-public-ipv4].compute-1.amazonaws.com`.

+  - If you want to make connecting to your AWS instance easier, you can export an alias for the command in your `.zshrc`/`.bashrc`, depending on which shell you use, by adding `alias [your-alias]="ssh -i "[path-to-your-keypair.pem" ubuntu@ec2-[your-instance-public-ipv4].compute-1.amazonaws.com".

+- Run `sudo apt-get update` to refresh the packager manager, and run `sudo apt-get install awscli git`.

 - If you use GitHub with SSH, set up a new SSH key and add it to Github ([Github instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh))